demisto/content/Packs/ThalesCipherTrustManager/Integrations/ThalesCipherTrustManager/README.md

-Manage Secrets and Protect Sensitive Data through Thales CipherTrust security platform.
+Manage secrets and protect sensitive data through Thales CipherTrust security platform.
 This integration was integrated and tested with version xx of CipherTrust.

 ## Configure Thales CipherTrust Manager on Cortex XSOAR